OfficeDev/Microsoft-Teams-Samples/samples/msteams-application-resourcehub/Documentation/DeploymentGuide.md

     ![SelectEdit](SelectEdit.png)
     ![ReplaceUrl](ReplaceUrl.png)
  12. Once replaced click on Update.
- 13. Do it for all records started with "resourcehubprod" as base URL.
+ 13. Do it for all records started with "{App base URL}" as base URL.